MIchaelMainer/Word-Add-in-HTML-canvas/ReadMe.md

 * OpenSSL.
 If you have Git Bash installed, it is available from the Bash shell.
 Just type in OpenSSL from the Bash shell.

 > Note: Word for Mac 2016 does not support add-in commands at this time.
 This sample can run on the Mac without the add-in commands.

-Since add-in commands that run scripts don't provide a UI to accept invalid certificates, you'll need to either run a proxy that provides its on certificate (like Fiddler), or setup your own certificates.
-If you want to use your own certificates, then OpenSSL is required.

 ## Create developer certificates